gigapipehq/github-actions/workflows/pr-automation/README.md

 ## ⚙️ Config

-The two config files `./config/pr-assigner.yml` and `./config/pr-labeler.yml` should be copied into the `.github` folder an updated properly.
+The two config files `./config/pr-assigner.yml` and `./config/pr-labeler.yml` should be copied into the `.github` folder and updated properly.

 In the yml workflow file update any missing parameter that is marked with a ⚙️

-## ⭐ Acknowledgement
+## ⭐ Acknowledgment

-This are the third-party actions used on the different workflows.
+These are the third-party actions used on the different workflows.

 - kentaro-m [auto-assign-action](https://github.com/kentaro-m/auto-assign-action)
 - TimonVS [pr-labeler-action](https://github.com/TimonVS/pr-labeler-action)